About Mike Browning Realty

 That’s not this.

 Selling land, especially high-value land, is not about flashy marketing or exaggerated guarantees.
-It is about understanding risk, knowing how buyers actually operate, and making decisions you can defend long after the transaction closes.
+It’s about understanding how buyers actually operate, how risk is priced, and what really happens once a deal gets started.

 That shaped how I operate.

-Over the years, I have sat on every side of the table, syndicating deals, working with investor groups, brokering between sophisticated developers, negotiating options, and navigating diligence and retrades.
-I understand how buyers think.
-I understand how risk gets priced.
-And I understand how terms can quietly matter more than the headline number.
+Over the years, I’ve worked on every side of the table—syndicating deals, working with investor groups, brokering between developers, negotiating options, and navigating diligence and retrades.

-My role is to eliminate surprises.
+My role is to help you understand what to expect.

-This is not about pressure.
+This isn’t about pressure.

-It is not about hype.
+It isn’t about hype.

-It is about clarity.
+It’s about clarity.

-There is no cost.
+There’s no cost.

 No obligation.